imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 ### Opcode specific recommendations

 #### `SDIV` and `SMOD`
-Both opcodes show a slight sensibility to the size of the first argument, numerator.
-This dependence is not enought to introduce dynamic element of the gas cost.
+Both opcodes show a slight sensibility to the size of the first argument, the numerator.
+This dependence is not enough to introduce the dynamic element of the gas cost.

 **Recommendation**: Keep the gas cost as is.
 Revisit in the future.

 #### `MULMOD`
 This opcode is not sensitive to the size of the arguments.
-Still the actual gas cost is higher than the current 8.
+Still, the actual gas cost is higher than the current 8.

 **Recommendation**: Increase the gas cost to 10.